decentraland/old-documentation/_posts/blockchain-integration/2018-01-09-create-a-dapp.md

 - [Canilla](https://github.com/decentraland/canilla): This basic dApp provides free Ropsten MANA.

-- [Gate](https://github.com/decentraland/gate): This basic dApp creates an invitation NFT to whitelist users using the Decentraland private alpha version.
+- [Gate](https://github.com/decentraland/gate): This basic dApp creates an invitation NFT that was used when Decentraland was in a closed beta stage.
+In the early days, whitelisted players that held this NFT were the only ones able to enter the metaverse.

 - [Marketplace](https://github.com/decentraland/marketplace): This is the full application that runs the Decentraland [Marketplace](https://market.decentraland.org/).
 To make it run fast, it requires a database and a backend server connected to the Ethereum network to create indexes with information about LAND.